 “Absolutely everyone on earth, because no one can tolerate being in the wrong.
 And that matters more than anything.”

 But even Ruth could tell I meant it.
-Apparently I wasn’t the predestined confidante after all, nor this not her appointed hour.
+Apparently I wasn’t the predestined confidante after all, nor this her appointed hour.
 I remember she laughed, but probably she was secretly relieved, probably she did know better in some remote, rational corner of her mind.
 What she actually wanted was to hoard her alleged wisdom, to gloat over it deep in a cave in a mountain in the wilderness.
-But you see, forces were already building.
+But as I say, forces were already building.

-She was giving me this annoyed laughing exasperation but eying me surreptitiously, maybe suspecting the real irritation beneath the companionable patter, certainly furious with me for acting like a self-involved asshole.
+She was giving me this annoyed laughing exasperation but eying me surreptitiously, maybe suspecting the real irritation beneath the companionable patter, and undoubtedly furious with me for acting like a self-involved asshole.
 Although I am a self-involved asshole so what did she expect?
-Then she faced me full on with a kind of pugnacious, coy defiance – the automatic, intellectualized flirting of her kind.
-“You see it’s just simple survival or evolution.
-Nature decrees the things we need to do, so naturally doing them defines what’s right.
-Or like Noah being moral because he’s the survivor, not the other way round.”
+Then she faced me full on with a kind of pugnacious but coy defiance , the automatic, intellectualized flirting of her kind.
+“You see it’s just moral evolution.
+Like Noah being described as the only good man because he’s the only survivor, not the other way round.”
 She had her chin on her fist, a reflective pose.
 “Anyway, I’m finding it fascinating, I’m thinking more and more about false righteousness.
 I’ve been absolutely obsessed with this stuff.”